-Never put a rear-facing child restraint system on the front passenger seat with the passenger airbag manual on-off switch in the "ON" position.
+Never install a rear-facing child restraint system on the front passenger seat with the passenger airbag manual on-off switch in the "ON" position.
 In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.

 When you put a rear-facing child restraint system on the front passenger seat, turn the passenger airbag manual on-off switch counterclockwise to the "OFF" position.
-(For details, see "SRS driver and front passenger airbags" in this section.)
+(For details, see "SRS driver and front passenger airbags (vehicles with passenger airbag manual on-off switch)" in this section.)